 Philip’s new play DARK VANILLA JUNGLE was recently staged at the Soho Theatre, having opened at the Edinburgh Fringe Festival last summer.
 His last two plays FEATHERS IN THE SNOW and SHIVERED opened at The Southwark Playhouse in 2012 to critical acclaim.
 Philip is currently under commission to the Royal Court.

 Finlay is an actor and writer.
-His first play STRONG ARM was produced by Old Vic New Voices as part of their inaugural Edinburgh season in August 2012.
+His one-person play STRONG ARM was produced by Old Vic New Voices as part of their inaugural Edinburgh season.

 A Humanities and Golden Globe recipient, Sally was honoured by PEN USA for her work on the Emmy nominated “Iron Jawed Angels.”

 Toby is working on an original television series with Stephen Prentice ‘Dancing on the Inside’, under option to Hartswood Films.

 Daniel Rusteau is a writer, director and actor.
 His sitcom MR FOR MY SISTER is in development with Dancing Ledge Productions.